HurpDurp/TF2Benchmarker/README.md

 ### Keys

 `Shift + F10` will stop a benchmark while one is running.
-TF2 will not immediately close, instead it will just finish the current command and stop.
-You should hear a sound after pressing it.
+TF2 will not immediately close, it will finish the current command and then stop.
+You should hear a sound confirmation after pressing it.

 `Alt + S` will start and stop the benchmark while in the GUI.